National Advisory Board

-The mission of the CSE Advisory Board is to help further elevate the stature of CSE at Michigan as one of the top computer science and engineering departments in the world.
-Comprised primarily of Michigan alumni, the Board provides guidance and help with key CSE priorities, including alumni engagement, industry engagement, development, diversity, entrepreneurship, education innovation, and future initiatives.
+The mission of the CSE National Advisory Board is to help the Division face current academic and societal issues with the goal of serving the needs of both the university and students in navigating an evolving industry and educational landscape.
+Comprised primarily of Michigan alumni, the Board provides guidance and help with key CSE priorities, including alumni and industry engagement, inclusion and diversity, entrepreneurship, education innovation, and future initiatives.

 Paul Daugherty (BSE CE ’86)

 Paul Daugherty is Accenture’s Chief Technology and Innovation Officer (CTIO) and is a member of Accenture’s Global Management Committee.
 As a visionary in shaping the innovation of technology, Paul leads and executes Accenture’s technology strategy, leveraging the company’s leading-edge capabilities and research and development to reinvent the future of business.

 As CTIO, Paul also leads Accenture’s Innovation strategy and organization, including Accenture Labs and The Dock in Dublin, Ireland.
 He directs Accenture’s global research and development into emerging technology areas such as generative AI, quantum computing, science tech and space technology.
 He leads a dedicated innovation group that not only designs and delivers transformational business and technology solutions, but also invests in, and partners with, pioneering companies to pilot and incubate new technologies.
 Paul also leads Accenture’s annual Technology Vision report, hosts its annual Innovation Forum event, and leads Accenture Ventures, which he founded to focus on strategic equity investments to accelerate growth.

 Previously, Paul served as Accenture’s Group Chief Executive – Technology, where he led all aspects of Accenture’s Technology business.